DenisRyazantsev/utils-learning-foreign-language/README.md

 ## main.lua
 Script for MVP [https://help.ubuntu.ru/wiki/mpv_player].
 For training the skill of "listening" to a foreign language.
-With the help of the script you can watch the video dividing it into phrases, play back phrases you did not understand with subtitles on and off.
-Phrases are taken from subtitles, which should be a separate file in the same folder as the video file.
+With the help of the script you can watch the video dividing it into phrases, play back phrases if you did not understand listened with subtitles `on` or `off`.
+Phrases are taken from subtitles, which should be a file in the same folder as the video file.

 For install need copy this file to /home/denisryazantsev/.config/mpv/scripts/.
 After doing next: